-DEXA scans use two narrow X-ray beams to detect the density of the bone.
-No images of the bone are created, and so this scan is not considered projectional radiography.
+DEXA scans use two narrow X-ray beams to measure the density of the bone.
+They do not produce images, so this scan is not a type of projectional radiography.

-A positron emission tomography (PET) scan is a nuclear medicine imaging technique which needs a radioactive contrast agent, or tracer, to be injected into the body.
+A positron emission tomography (PET) scan is a nuclear medicine imaging technique that requires the injection of a radioactive contrast agent, or tracer, into the body.

 A PET scan detects chemical activity in the body, and it is useful in the surveillance of a variety of cancers.
 It can also highlight blood flow in the heart, and it can give information about neurological conditions such as Alzheimer's and seizures.